JazariO/PersistentId/README.md

 # Persistent Id
 ![Unity 6 Compatible](https://img.shields.io/badge/Unity-6.0%2B-green?logo=unity)

 Persistent Id is a lightweight editor-generated unique ID system for Unity.
 Designed to be dropped into existing projects with "declare and forget" usage in the editor that remains **rock-solid** and **dependable** across:
-- editor sessions
+- Editor Sessions
-- domain reloads
+- Domain Reloads
-- editor playmode
+- Editor Playmode
-- and standalone builds
+- and Standalone Builds

 ## Features
-#### Guaranteed Unique
+### Guaranteed Unique
-Each generated id is internally validated to avoid collisions.
+- Each generated id is internally validated to avoid collisions.
-#### Non-Monolithic
+### Non-Monolithic
-Just declare a `PersistentId` field in your MonoBehaviour.
-No "SerializableBehaviour" inheritance, Component reference handling, or refactoring integration costs.
+- Just declare a `PersistentId` field in your MonoBehaviour.
+- No "SerializableBehaviour" inheritance, Component reference handling, or refactoring integration costs.
-#### Zero Runtime Cost
+### Zero Runtime Cost
-ID tracking and generation is completely done in the editor.
-Generated IDs are free-standing at runtime with no tracking overhead.
+- ID tracking and generation is completely done in the editor.
+- Generated IDs are free-standing at runtime with no tracking overhead.
-#### Prefab-Safe IDs
+### Prefab-Safe IDs
-Prefab assets are ignored while editing.
-Only the instances in your scenes are tracked.
+- Prefab asset files on disk are ignored while editing.
+- Only prefab instances in your scenes are tracked.
-#### Editor Performance-Aware
+### Editor Performance-Aware
-No polling editor update loops or sluggish full hierarchy scans unless absolutely necessary on editor session start or editor scene change.
+- No polling editor update loops or sluggish full hierarchy scans

 ## Usage
 ```csharp